uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

     ##  [1]  19.200   6.000 196.300 123.000   3.695   3.325  17.710   0.000   0.000
     ## [10]   4.000   2.000

-Better than having the same code repeated 11 times!
+Better than having the same code repeated 11 times\!

 We allocate space in the expected **output** first (more efficient).
 We then specify the **sequence** for the loop, and put what we want to